Prison education: Europe

 The first significant development of prison education in England was Robert Peel's Gaols Act 1823 (4 Geo.
 4. c.
 64), which called for reading and writing classes in all prisons.
 While prison staff in the 1850s recognised the importance of basic literacy, they opposed giving prisoners any form of higher education on the grounds that education itself would not provide any "moral elevation".
 The Prison Act 1877 (40 & 41 Vict. c.
 21) is considered to have established the prison system that remained in effect until the 1990s, which only offered education of a "narrow and selective kind".
 In 1928, the majority of prisons in the UK were still only offering the most basic education courses.
 By 1958, while the number of educational staff in prisons had increased, there had been no other significant advancements in prison education.
 Education programmes did not improve until 1992, when the decision was made to outsource educational instruction on a competitive basis.
-More than 150 organizations applied, and by 1994, there were 45 educational providers across 125 prisons, providing various forms of education including secondary and tertiary.
+More than 150 organisations applied, and by 1994, there were 45 educational providers across 125 prisons, providing various forms of education including secondary and tertiary.

 Attempts to rehabilitate prisoners in Russia were made in 1819, possibly for the first time in the country's history.
 Reforms included instructing them in "piety and good morals", though this proved impossible due to the cramped conditions, extreme poverty and lack of other services.
 Instead, general improvements to conditions were first made, after which "religious and moral education" were gradually introduced.
 In 1918, it was recommended that children in Russian prisons should receive education alongside punishment.
 However, few educational programmes were implemented, because of the competing agendas of various jurisdictions and agencies.
 In the 1920s, efforts were made within the Gulag prison camps to eradicate illiteracy.
 Almost all the camps had classes on "political education", and some also had classes such as natural science, history of culture and foreign languages.